Giggleswick railway station: Service

-On Monday to Saturdays, five trains a day headed from Giggleswick southbound to Skipton and Leeds and westbound to Lancaster.
-All but the first westbound service of the day continue to Morecambe and there used to be a single through train to and from Heysham Port to connect with the sailing to the Isle of Man.
+On Monday to Saturdays, five trains a day ran from Giggleswick southbound to Skipton and Leeds and westbound to Lancaster.
+All but the first westbound service of the day continued to Morecambe and there used to be a single through train to and from Heysham Port to connect with the sailing to the Isle of Man.

 Four trains ran each way on Sundays throughout the year since the May 2011 timetable change (an improvement on the former twice-daily winter frequency).

 From the start of the May 2018 summer timetable, additional services have been introduced.
 Eight trains each way now run to Lancaster and Skipton, with five of the former continuing to Morecambe and seven of the latter to Leeds (though the direct train to and from Heysham has ceased on weekdays and Saturdays).
 One additional train each way runs on Sundays.
 One additional train each way was introduced from 20 May 2019 on weekdays and Saturdays, with two additional trains running to and from Morecambe.
 The winter 2019 timetable update has seen all five departures extended from Lancaster through to Morecambe, with one running right through to/from Heysham.
+This service level remains in place as of the summer 2025 timetable, though there are no longer through services to Heysham.